-1. Under the rules of § 102, donors make gifts with after-tax income, and the donee may exclude the value of the gift from his/her gross income.
-Taxpayer Horst of course tried to reverse this.

-- 2. No doubt, taxpayer's son was in a lower tax bracket than taxpayer was.
-Hence, the dividends would have been subject to a lower rate of tax if taxpayer had prevailed. - 3.
+- 1. Under the rules of § 102, donors make gifts with after-tax income, and the donee may exclude the value of the gift from his gross income.
+Taxpayer Horst of course tried to reverse this. - 2.
+No doubt, taxpayer's son was in a lower tax bracket than taxpayer was.
+Hence, the bond interest would have been subject to a lower rate of tax if taxpayer had prevailed. - 3.
 Consumption can take the form of directing income to another. - 4.
 The Internal Revenue Code taxes "taxable income," §§ 1(a-e).
+[Section 1(j) rather than §§ 1(a-e) govern for 2018 to 2025.]
 The computation of "taxable income" begins with a summing up of all items of "gross income."
 The concept of "gross income" does not inherently embody a netting of gains and losses.
 A taxpayer may deduct losses only to the extent that the Code permits.
-40 Sections 165(a and c) allow taxpayers to deduct trade or business losses and investment losses.
-A realization requirement applies to deductions, just as it does to gross income.
+Sections 165(a and c) allow taxpayers to deduct trade or business losses and investment losses.
+A realization requirement applies to losses, just as it does to gross income.
 To be deductible, taxpayer must have "realized" the losses.
 Now read Cottage Savings Association.